11 Poses to Spice Up Your Yoga Routine

 Pose Type: Arm Balance

-Why this pose: Once you are comfortable in Crow, a whole world of other arm balances opens up.
+Why This Pose: Once you are comfortable in Crow, a whole world of other arm balances opens up.

 Seated Easy Twist Pose (Parivrtta Sukasana)